idibidiart/react-native-responsive-grid/README.md

 In your project folder, `yarn add react-native-responsive-grid`

-*requires React Native 0.43.x or newer
+*For best results, use React Native 0.50 or later

 ## Background